1998 | THE MISSION TO ESTABLISH THE ECS

 2012 | TOPPING OUT CEREMONY

-The ECS cost PLN 229 million (approx. € 54,165,000) to build, with PLN 113 million (approx. € 26,722,992) provided by the European Union and the remaining funds coming from Gdańsk’s city budget.
-The municipality carried out the project through the GIK sp. z o.o. company, while Polimex-Mostostal SA was the main contractor, together with 50 subcontractors.
-Almost 30 people—including historians, archivists and political scientists—were involved in preparing the content of the permanent ECS exhibition.
+The ECS cost PLN 231 million (approx. € 53.3 million) to build, with PLN 113 million (approx. € 26 million) provided by the European Union, and the remaining funds coming from Gdańsk’s city budget.
+The municipality carried out the project through the GIK sp. z o.o. company, while Polimex-Mostostal SA was the main contractor, assisted by 50 subcontractors.
+Almost 30 people — including historians, archivists and political scientists — were involved in preparing the content of the ECS permanent exhibition.
 Its setting and layout were designed by Studio 1:1 of Gdańsk.
 The exhibition was delivered by a consortium of the Qumak SA and Maciej Lubocki Multimedia Art & Education companies, with the support of 10 subcontractors.
-The concept of the Fun & Games Department, a soon-to-be-opened children’s room, was developed by Grupa Smacznego of Gdańsk.
+The concept of the Play Department, a space for fun and education for children, was developed by Grupa Smacznego of Gdańsk

 2014 | GRAND OPENING OF THE EUROPEAN SOLIDARITY CENTRE’S SEAT

-The ECS will continue to run projects addressed to various groups in Poland, Europe and the entire world: conferences, debates, children’s and youth projects, theatre productions, film screenings (including 3D) and temporary exhibitions.
+The ECS continues to run projects addressed to various groups in Poland, Europe, and the entire world: conferences, debates, children’s and youth projects, theatre productions, film screenings, and temporary exhibitions.

-Seventeen rooms in the ECS building will be taken up by non-governmental organisations which work towards the common good, freedom and human rights.
-The Winter Garden will be open year round to provide a venue for artistic activities, meetings and leisure.
-And from the springtime until the autumn, an observation deck will be available on the roof, with a beautiful panoramic view of the post-Shipyard area, and Gdańsk’s Old and Main Towns.
+Seventeen rooms in the ECS building are taken up by non-government organisations which work for the common good, freedom, and human rights.
+The Winter Garden is open all year to provide a venue for artistic activities, meetings, and leisure.
+And from spring till autumn, an observation deck is available on the roof, with a beautiful panoramic view of the post-Shipyard area, and Gdańsk’s Old and Main Town.